 Make sure that your prices are the same, both online and offline.
-If you sell your work at art fairs, the prices should be the same on your website.
-There will be times when a potential buyer might want to take some time to think if they’re going to invest in a painting.
-If they visit your online art gallery and notice the price is higher than at the art fair they attended, they might feel cheated.
+If you sell your work at art fairs, your website prices should be the same.
+Sometimes, a potential buyer might want to take some time to think if they will invest in a painting.
+They might feel cheated if they visit your online art gallery and notice the price is higher than at the art fair they attended.
 Having consistent prices establishes trust between you and your clients.

 To become a professional artist, you will want to build credibility.
-Art collectors pay close attention to price increase and fluctuating prices.
-You will not only upset a buyer if they purchased a limited edition print at the highest price and discover the next week the price is lower.
+Art collectors pay close attention to price increases and fluctuating prices.
+You will not only upset a buyer if they purchased a limited edition print at the highest price but discover the price is lower the following week.
 Yes, it is ok to have sales throughout the year but adjusting the price point because you are trying to increase sales will ruin your reputation.
 There is a lot of competition in the art world, so make sure you build credibility, not lose it.